laceflowermc/mods/content/docs/extendedcrafting/compression-recipes.md

 ---
 id: compression-recipes
-title: Compression Crafting Recipes - Datapack
+title: Compression Recipes
-sidebar_label: Compression Recipes
+category: Extended Crafting
 ---

 Mystical Agriculture allows you easily add your own Compressor recipes.
 Here's how you do it.